bluebottlecoffee/eatr/README.md

 # Eatl

-Configuration-based XML parsing library.
-Define structs in YAML configuration files and parse XML documents to create and populate the structs.
+Configuration-based XML and CSV document parsing library.
+Define structs in YAML configuration files and parse documents to create and populate the structs.

 ## Installation